Deduktiva/infoscreen/doc/DESIGN.md

 #### Display Time
 Each subdirectory contained in a ZIP file MUST contain a file `time`.
-This file will be used to define display time periods (i.e. how low a certain website will be displayed until rotation continues).
+This file will be used to define display time periods (i.e. how long a certain website will be displayed until rotation continues).

 The `time` files only content is a duration specified in milliseconds.